Fall 2026 Chinese Placement Exam Instructions

 2. I am a Chinese heritage student.
 I can listen and speak Chinese but cannot read and write, should I take the placement exam?

-No. If you have aural-oral skills but cannot read and write at all and know less than 50 characters, you are possibly a good fit for the Chinese Bx course and you are not required to take the placement exam.
+No. If you have aural-oral skills but cannot read and write at all and know fewer than 50 characters, you are possibly a good fit for the Chinese Bx course and you are not required to take the placement exam.
 Chinese Bx course is an intensive elementary level course that is specially designed for heritage learners.
-Chinese Bx is only offered in the fall semester.
 If you have any questions regarding this course, you can contact their course head directly.

 3. Can I use the exam result to fulfill the Harvard language requirement?